-- ▼ 25% of residential and 45% of business customers felt it was too much hassle or did not have the time to research and switch - ▼ 22% of residential and 17% of business customers did not state a reason, and - ▼ around 10% of all customers in NSW thought all the offers were very similar and would make no difference to price; or found the switching process too confusing.
+- ▼ 33% of residential and 28% of business customers stated they were happy with their current retailer or current arrangement - they saw no reason to change - ▼ 25% of residential and 45% of business customers felt it was too much hassle or did not have the time to research and switch - ▼ 22% of residential and 17% of business customers did not state a reason, and - ▼ around 10% of all customers in NSW thought all the offers were very similar and would make no difference to price; or found the switching process too confusing.101 customers have opted to switch to a market contract since the removal of price regulation in NSW.

 Figure 5.3 below shows that prior to price deregulation, the percentage of retail customers in NSW on standard contract stood around 40% in March 2014, which fell to around 27% by March 2016.
-This indicates that a greater number of retail customers have opted to switch to a market contract since the removal of price regulation in NSW.
+This indicates that a greater number of retail